cyberconcepts/cybertools/web/README.txt

 implementation is decoupled from the view, so we are able to put a lot of generic functionality into the view.

-But in order to make a ZPT work we need a Zope-compatible request, so we use the standard Zope 3 TestRequest.
+In order to make a ZPT work we need a Zope-compatible request, so we use the standard Zope 3 TestRequest.

   >>> from zope.publisher.browser import TestRequest